jcaillon/valet/docs/static/valet-commands.md

   (Kustomize plugin) Generate k8s resource list from a combination of mustaches templates and scopes.

-- `mustache-replace-for-iac`

-  Run mustache on a given file or string with the specifications from a platform or an operation-zone.

 - `reset-argo-cd`

   Deletes all the ArgoCD resources from a cluster.

-- `reset-cluster`

-  Reset the k8s cluster by removing all objects deploying in the common-plane, tenants and operation zone.

 - `self add-command`